 Regardless of whether you’re an individual or a business, if you have something to promote, you may be debating if you truly need a dedicated website.
 A good website can be expensive to create and maintain, and it requires attention from you in order to keep the content fresh and relevant.

 These factors alone might be enough for you to blow off creating your own website, but in our internet-driven, 24/7-connected world, you might want to reconsider.
-Especially since 2/3 of Malaysia’s population are active on the internet.
+Especially since 79% of Hong Kong’s are active on the internet.

 6 Reasons Why You Do Need a Website